nrevanda/customer-segmentation-campaign-response/README.md

 │
 ├── notebooks          <- All stages of analysis (data cleaning, EDA, and reporting) were conducted within Jupyter Notebooks │
-├── images             <- Plots, graphs, and exported visualizations │
+├── slide             <- Presentation including background, objective, visuals and business strategies │
 ├── dashboard          <- Tableau workbook and related files │